cirrusidentity/docker-simplesamlphp/nginx-proxy/README.md

 ### Sample

 This runs an image as the host `sample-sp.ci-local.com` on random ports.
-The nginx container detects these ports, and introsepcts the environmental variables and sees the proxy should listen on 443 and forward connections to the container.
+The nginx container detects these ports, and introspects the environmental variables and sees the proxy should listen on 443 and forward connections to the container.
 The DNS record `*.docker.testm.es` resolves to ` 192.168.99.100` (the most common